All details are based on the 2022 Bank of America Chicago Marathon and the prices and dates should be used as a guide only.

 Before the marathon, all participants (open and seeded) may store their warm-up clothing in their designated Gear Check Tent within the Start/Finish area.

-The hotel that Travelling Fit have partnered with as part of the Marathon packages is located within walking distance to the Bank of America Chicago Marathon race start and finish area.
+The hotel that Travelling Fit has partnered with as part of our Marathon packages are located within walking distance to the Bank of America Chicago Marathon race start and finish area.

 The Expo will be held at: